NtskwK/dns-benchmarkGo/README.en.md

+# dns-benchmarkGo

-# dnspy - A Testing Tool for Locally Testing the Accessibility and Performance of DNS Servers Worldwide
+A testing tool for evaluating the accessibility and performance of DNS servers worldwide on your local machine.

 [English](./README.en.md) | [中文](./README.md)

-Frustrated with domestic DNS being hijacked by operators, needing reliable services to support normal internet access.

-There aren't many existing tools, and dnsjumper has issues like only supporting Windows, fewer data sources, and fewer evaluation dimensions.

-So I made a tool to test the servers that can be used normally on the local network and their performance, written in Golang supporting Windows, macOS, Linux.
+Written in Golang with support for Windows, macOS, and Linux.

-It also comes with a visualization analysis website that lets you see at a glance which DNS servers you can use 😊, friendly reminder: click on the bar chart in the data analysis panel to copy the server address.
+Includes a visual analysis website that gives you a clear overview of which DNS servers you can use 😊.
+(Opens in your system's default browser)

-Usage: Follow the instructions below to download the testing tool, get the test result json file, open the analysis panel website, upload the data for analysis.
-The website does not store data.
+**Web dashboard is not supported on GUI-less Linux**

+**You must disable TUN mode and virtual network card mode in all proxy software, otherwise it will affect the test results.**

+> If multiple servers show test latency less than 5ms, please check if network services are being hijacked by your local ISP.

 ## Data Analysis Dashboard Preview